By: Susan Dugdale | Last modified: 06-24-2020 | First published: 04-01-2007

 Do they need to do it?

-Talk through the process out loud to yourself making sure your vocabulary is free of jargon or if you do use specialist words, you explain them fully.
+Talk through the entire process out loud to yourself making sure you use simple language which is free of jargon.
+Or if you do use specialist words, that you explain them fully.

-This is the heart of your speech and you will want to make sure you have it right by preparing everything as fully as possible.
+This is the heart of your speech, and you will want to make sure you have found and sorted any potential problems well before you deliver it.

 When you think you have it flowing smoothly invite a few trusted people to watch.
 Ask for feedback so you can fine tune the balance between 'showing and telling'.